hjson/hjson-cpp/README.md

 MapProxy operator[](const char*);
 ```

-The MapProxy desctructor creates or updates an element in the map if needed.
-Therefore the MapProxy copy and move constructors are private, so that objects of that class do not stay alive longer than a single line of code.
+The *Hjson::MapProxy* desctructor creates or updates an element in the map if needed.
+Therefore the *Hjson::MapProxy* copy and move constructors are private, so that objects of that class do not stay alive longer than a single line of code.
 The downside of that is that you cannot store the returned value in an auto declared variable.

 ```cpp
 Hjson::Value map;